 They should share the knowledge about the natural world and real-world challenges to relate and understand better rather than taking the syllabus or Education as a burden.

 Teachers can also take their students outside the classrooms and ask them to look out for the problems or challenges people face in their daily lives.

 The process is called “generative curriculum,” which means coming up with questions and directions for learning as you learn.

 Make Learning Meaningful-

 Learning should be fun and engaging for the students.
-The traditional education system is based on reading and memorizing information that becomes difficult, painful, and meaningless.
+The traditional education system is based on reading and memorizing difficult, painful, and meaningless information.

 However, learning should be meaningful with purpose-based so that students should be willing to learn it.